Historic Preservation and Sustainability are Natural Partners.

 Preservation and reuse of historic buildings reduce resource and material consumption, put less waste in landfills, and consume less energy than demolishing and constructing new ones.
 Over the past decade, advances in high-performance or “green” buildings have been numerous but primarily focused on new construction.
 As a result, the preservation and adaptability of historic and older buildings have not always been at the forefront of the ‘green’ movement agenda.

 We now have the window technology for floor-to-ceiling glass walls that allow us to experience the beauty of the desert.
 We can save them and have them without substantial energy bills or cantilevered roof structures.
-The midcentury modern houses with glass walls were seasonal residences, almost uninhabitable in the summer.
-Today’s year-round residents can have an updated design that is smart in its use of resources.
+Mid-century modern houses with glass walls were often seasonal residences, almost uninhabitable in the summer.
+Today’s year-round residents can enjoy an updated design that is smart in its resource utilization.

 Palm Springs believes architectural preservation, progressive design, and sustainable building practices are compatible goals.
 When discussing sustainability in architecture, what could be more sustainable than rehabilitating and preserving our amazing catalog of existing, architecturally significant structures?
 This can be done by incorporating green building technology.